Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-- accentual metre - sometimes called strong-stress metre, it is the oldest type of metre being found in the earliest known 'Hymn' written by Caedmon in the 7th century.
+- accentual metre - sometimes called strong-stress metre, it is the oldest type of metre, being found in the earliest known 'Hymn' written by Caedmon in the 7th century.
 Lines are divided by caesura and include alliteration.
-Was prevalent up to 14th century when accentual-syllabic poetry began to be created, with emphasis on the foot.
+It was prevalent up to the 14th century when accentual-syllabic poetry began to be created, with emphasis on the foot.

 acronym - a word formed from the initial letters of other words.

-adjective - a part of speech which qualifies a noun.
+adjective - a part of speech that qualifies a noun.

-adverb - a part of speech which qualifies a verb, adjective, another adverb or a whole sentence.
+adverb - a part of speech that qualifies a verb, adjective, another adverb, or a whole sentence.